Tag: Workers Compensation

 Courts exist in many varieties, matching the multiple types of disputes that people have.
 Personal injury attorneys have a duty to diligently pursue a clients best interests, meaning selecting the right forum is critical.
 Federal Courts The law provides limited jurisdiction in federal courthouses.
 They handle only those cases specified […]

 Photo and Video Evidence: Always Allowed in Court?

 Photographs and video present some of the most effective evidence possible in court.
 In the dark ages of photography it took a small investment to buy or rent video equipment.
 But now that nearly everyone has a basic camera and video capability at their fingertips through a cell phone, it’s […]

 Surveillance Cameras: When Do They Violate Privacy Rights?

 Negligence, Gross Negligence & Willful, Wanton Conduct

 Failing to use reasonable care causes negligence.
-But, negligence comes in degrees.
-Different levels of negligence can make a difference.
+But, negligent conduct comes in degrees.
+Different levels of harmful conduct can make a difference.
 Ordinary Negligence The “reasonable person” standard requires people to conduct themselves as a reasonably careful person would under like circumstances.
-Ordinary negligence occurs when someone does something that a reasonably careful person would […]
+Ordinary negligence occurs when someone does something that a […]

 OPTIMIZING PERSONAL INJURY CLAIM VALUE.
 Stepping it Up